PSA and Digital Rectal Examination

 If it feels firmer than that, then that can be a sign of possible prostate cancer.

-So, the two ways is the blood test, the PSA, and the digital rectal examination.
+So, the two ways are the blood test - the PSA, and the Digital Rectal Examination.

-It’s important to do both, because 10% of cancers don’t actually produce PSA, so it’s important to do both tests.
+It’s important to do both, because 10% of cancers don’t actually produce PSA7, so it’s important to do both tests.